JackGruber/joplin-plugin-hotfolder/README.md

 Each newly created file in the hotfolder is automatically created as a new note.
 The files are added as attachments unless the file extension is defined as `Add as text`.
+After processing the file are deleted from the hotfolder.

 ## Options